SnowBroScott/possibly-a-hero-canonical/decision-log.md

 defeat, each unlocked by specific run type completion:

 1. Science Lab — unlocked by completing an Intel run.
 Teaches support skills.
-2. Boxing Gym — unlocked by completing a Boss Fight run.
+2. Training Center (Gym — Stage One form) — unlocked by completing a Boss Fight run.
 Teaches hero powers.
 3. Tailor Shop — unlocked by completing an Escort Defense run.
 Teaches cosmetics and appearance customization.
 4. Area Boss Defeated — completes the tutorial arc.
 Player has demonstrated mastery across all three run path types.
 5. Hero's Lair — unlocked upon area boss defeat.
 Serves as headquarters.
-   Houses combo development, mastery mechanics, achievement displays, cosmetic loadout management, and run statistics review.
+   Houses combo discovery log, achievement displays, unlocked name history, and cosmetic loadout management.

 Each building restoration is a hard gate tied to its corresponding run type.
 The lair does not follow the restoration model — it is earned as a reward for